Procyon Lotor = Raccoon fur/= Waschbärpelz

 First Nations: many legends about the raccoon, usually portraying them as tricksters.

 Northern and Central America.
 Prefer to live in forests and woodlands close to streams, lakes, and seashores.
-Trees provide the raccoons with shelter, with fruits and nuts to eat.
-Raccoon are excellent swimmers and often hunt in water for small animals such as crayfish.
+Trees provide the raccoons with shelter, and with fruits and nuts to eat.
+Raccoon are excellent

 Holes in large trees are popular dens for raccoons because they are off the ground and away from predators.
-They will also make their dens in any other space they can find,
+They will also make their dens in any other space they can find, such as small caves or holes dug by other

-such as small caves or holes dug by other Animals, usually have more than one den.
+Animals, usually have more than one den.
 Live comfortably in towns and cities.
-They can make their dens in chimneys, attics,
+They can make their dens in chimneys, attics, abandoned cars, and basements.

 Every raccoon has a home range/territory, or an area in which the animal has its den and forages for food.
 Raccoons rarely leave their territories unless they can no longer find food or suitable mates.
+The size of the

-The size of the raccoon’s territory depends on how much food is available there.
+raccoon’s territory depends on how much food is available there.
 A raccoon stays in their territory for safety reasons.
-Within its territory, it knows where to
+Within its territory, it knows where to find food, water, and knows the safest places to hide from predators.

 Raccoons are clean animals.
 Raccoons that live in the same home range leave their droppings in a shared pit or latrine.